baobabsoluciones/cornflow/docs/source/guides/deploy_solver.rst

 The input schema is stored in the Variables storage of Airflow.
 In order to upload it: you need to have an `instance` variable available in your dag file.

-Once uploaded, these schemas will be accessible to cornflow and will be used to validate input data and solutions for this dag.
+Once uploaded, these schemas will be accessible to Cornflow and will be used to validate input data and solutions for this dag.

 Test cases
 ------------